Kakadiya-Harshal/Blog-Application/README.md

 <h3 align="left"> Specification of Project </h3>

-- Used React as Frontend.
+- Used React as Frontend Framework.
 - Used Express to create an APIs.
 - Used MONGOdb to store the data on the cloud.
 - For visual interface, Material UI is being used.